stndn/merpati/weather-etl/README.md

 # Merpati - Weather ETL

-Extract, Transform, and Load weather information as provided by [Open Meteo API][url-open-meteo] into S3 storage.
+Extract, Transform, and Load weather information as provided by [Open-Meteo API][url-open-meteo] into S3 storage.

 ## Introduction